stevomatthews/Spoon-Knife/srt-api-functions-test.md

 * `flags`: [IN, OUT].
 RESERVED FOR FUTURE USE (should be 0).
 This is intended to specify some special options controlling the details of how the called function should work.
 * `msgttl`: [IN].
-In Message and Live mode only, specifies the TTL for sending messages (in `[ms]`).
+In **message** and **live mode** only, specifies the TTL for sending messages (in `[ms]`).
 Not used for receiving messages.
 A packet is scheduled for sending by this call and then waits in the sender buffer to be picked up at the moment when all previously scheduled data are already sent, which may be blocked when the data are scheduled faster than the network can afford to send.
 Default -1 means to wait indefinitely.
 If specified, then the packet waits for an opportunity to be sent over the network only up to this TTL, and then, if still not sent, the packet is discarded.
 * `inorder`: [IN].
-In Message mode only, specifies that sent messages should be extracted by the receiver in the order of sending.
+In **message mode** only, specifies that sent messages should be extracted by the receiver in the order of sending.
 This can be meaningful if a packet loss has happened, and a particular message must wait for retransmission so that it can be reassembled and then delivered.
 When this flag is false, the message can be delivered even if there are any previous messages still waiting for completion.